-When New York Yankees shortstop Derek Jeter played in just 17 games last season as a result of injuries, his future seemed uncertain.
-The 38-year-old Jeter was playing in his 19th season, and it was the most time he had missed his entire career.
-But after rehab and working out in the offseason, Jeter decided to return this year.
-It wasn’t that simple, though.
-It would be his swan song — he announced on February 11 that 2014 would be his last as a Major League Baseball player.
+When New York Yankees shortstop Derek Jeter played in just 17 games during his 19th season, his future seemed uncertain.
+The then-38-year-old Jeter was looking at the most time he had missed his entire career, and there where real whispers that he was done.
+But after rehab and working out in the offseason, Jeets came back for his his swan song — 2014 would be his last year as a Major League Baseball player.

-Throughout his career, Jeter has been a fixture in New York.
-You don’t think of the Yankees without thinking of Jeter.
+Throughout his career, Jeter was a fixture in New York.
+You don’t think of the Yankees without thinking of Jeter, even a full year after his retirement announcement.
 He has also been the best — at least one of the best, if you’re picky — shortstops in the game for a long time.
-During Jeters’ reign, there have been better offensive and defensive shortstops than him, but no one has equaled his impressive balance of offense and defense.
+There have been better offensive shortstops, and better defensive shortstops, but no one equaled his impressive balance of offense and defense.
 That’s what this list is: the five best all-around shortstops to ever play the game from the bottom to the top, taking into account more than any single facet of the game.

 5. Ernie Banks